Programs & Initiatives

 An offshoot of RISD’s Teaching + Learning in Art + Design department, Project Open Door (POD) is a college access initiative for urban youth.
 It invites creative teens attending public and charter high schools in Rhode Island’s urban core cities of Central Falls, Pawtucket, Providence and Woonsocket to participate in free art and design programming.
 Learn more.

 The RISDiversity: Community Narratives Project gives students, faculty and staff the opportunity to inspire others through their stories.
 Through narratives and portraits, the project provides a glimpse into the hearts and minds of the individuals who comprise our community.
+A book capturing some of these stories is available online, with proceeds supporting scholarships for RISD students in need.
 Learn more.

 RISD often brings visiting artists, critics, speakers and cultural theorists to campus from historically underrepresented groups and/or whose work is focused on issues of race, gender, differences, equity, power, justice and other relevant areas of interest.
 Learn more.